We strive for healthy, beautiful dogs with excellent temperaments; all lovingly raised and socialized in our home.

 The screening process

 Every puppy raised in our home gets the highest quality of care, and we expect nothing less from our puppy families.
 To ensure each puppy gets placed in a well-fitting home, we need to get to know you.
 We have a standard questionnaire, and ask that you give us as much information as possible.
 Additional questions and references may be required, as well as photos of your home and yard for any puppy who is being sent out of state.
 The more info you give, the better I can be at fitting you with the perfect puppy for your home.
 Once your application is approved, we move forward with a contract and deposit to reserve a puppy for you.
 You will not know which puppy until after temperament testing and conformation evaluation.
+The puppy application can be found under the files tab of the webpage.

 BRINGING A PUPPY HOME